99kaits/tomochan/README.md

 - allowed filetypes and number of uploads configurable by board
 - silly banner ads
 - optimize sql queries
-- post formatting of some variety (im thinking markdown, and maybe a selector for bbcode), also greentext
+- markdown post formatting with discord newlines and also greentext
 - aesthetics
 - \>\>1 replying
 - show direct replies in post header (\>\>2 \>\>10)
-- maybe some other email easter eggs besides sage and nonoko? (like dice rolling? definitely #fortune)
+- maybe some other email easter eggs besides sage and nonoko? (like dice rolling? definitely #fortune), writing my own fortunes even tho i have all the 4chan ones now because tbh i can do better i can make sillier ones
-- other pages, maybe an /ukko/ or homepage or rules/faq or whatever
+- other pages, maybe an overboard (/ukko/) or homepage or rules/faq or whatever
 - funny 404 pages
 - board specific banners
 - oekaki would be so epic just imagine